nasa/fprime/docs/getting-started.md

 the second is to implement a command handler for *Gps_ReportLockStatus_cmdHandler*.
 Both are port calls that will be made into our component.
 Ports are found in the GpsComponentAi.xml, however; only our *schedIn* port is used directly.
 The rest are called as part of telemetry, event logging, or command processing and thus have helpful wrappers (seen below). schedIn represents a call from a rate group driver.
-It is called a a set rate, e.g. 10Hz based on the rate group to which it is connected.
-We will use this schedIn call to read the UART interface at a set rate of 1HZ. *Gps_ReportLockStatus_cmdHandler* is a handler that implements the function for the command we defined in Command.xml.
-We also have the following out-going port calls, and events that can be used as part of our code.
+It is called at a set rate, e.g. 10Hz based on the rate group to which it is connected.
+We will use this schedIn call to read the UART interface at a set rate of 1Hz. *Gps_ReportLockStatus_cmdHandler* is a handler that implements the function for the command we defined in Command.xml.
+We also have the following outgoing port calls, and events that can be used as part of our code.

 1. log_ACTIVITY_HI_Gps_LockAquired: used to emit the event *Gps_Lock_aquired* as defined in Events.xml